Lethbridge has an at-large system. This means that each member of City Council represents the city as a whole and not a particular neighbourhood.

 Only nominated candidates that have filed their Notice of Intent with the Returning Officer may campaign.
 A candidate must have a dedicated bank account open before they file their papers.

-Campaign signs are permitted on private property anytime, provided permission is obtained from the property owner.
+Campaign signs are permitting on private property once the candidate has filed their nomination papers.
+Permission must be obtained from the property owner.

 City of Lethbridge regulations prohibit candidates from using City of Lethbridge, Lethbridge Elections, Public Schools and Separate Schools logos.
 The Local Authorities Election Act prohibits the development of materials that appear to be a form of ballot.